Building trust before asking for commitment

 the design

 Abstract risk explanations fell flat with users.
-The key insight: rather than explaining risks upfront, we could demonstrate them through the free scan experience.
+In testing, people skimmed right past them.
+What did catch their attention was seeing their own data exposed in a free scan, so we built the experience around that moment.
 Through two rounds of testing, we uncovered three drop-off points standing between users and conversion.
 Each required a fundamentally different approach to overcome.

 Dashboard right rail card

-Before opting into the free scan, a card on the dashboard features a call-to-action for the free scan and a link to more information.
+Before opting into the free scan, a card on the dashboard includes a call to action and a link to more information.

 Product page pre-scan